 International Medical Corps has been responding to the COVID-19 pandemic in the Bahamas by promoting water, sanitation and hygiene (WASH) and infection prevention and control, and providing supplies.
 On the island of Grand Bahama, we have provided five health facilities with bucket handwashing stations and distributed 14,436 personal protection equipment (PPE) items, including masks, gloves, gowns, sharps containers, aprons and first-aid kits.
 To date, International Medical Corps has reached more than 15,000 individuals in the Bahamas with COVID-19 awareness messaging.
 In recent weeks, we have trained an additional 13 frontline staff have been trained and we have reached six primary health facilities in our pandemic response.
 In addition, the Bahamas team is providing mental health and psychosocial support (MHPSS) services through webinars and TV and radio show discussions on coping with stress from COVID-19, as well as a psychosocial support hotline that provides peer support group activities by telephone.
 As social distancing measures relaxed in June, the team restarted a community outreach program, providing health and hygiene promotion.
 In coordination with Grand Bahama Health Services, we also started new rounds of infection prevention and control (IPC) and disinfection training sessions adapted for COVID-19, reaching 80 health housekeeping staff and more than 100 people from small businesses.
 In July, we provided mental health training for 20 health professionals and psychological first-aid training for an additional 50 health workers.
 Though a lockdown was instituted on the island at the end of July until August 19, International Medical Corps resumed activities, including PFA and IPC training, and improvements to WASH infrastructure, including handwashing stations.
 As programming winds down—the mission is set to close at the end of September—International Medical Corps is ensuring that healthcare workers and small business owners have the knowledge and tools to prevent and protect themselves from the pandemic moving forward.

 Although Puerto Rico imposed the United States’ first lockdown in March, and carried out stringent measures to keep the pandemic under control and the island’s underequipped hospitals from becoming overwhelmed, COVID-19 cases have recently been trending upward.
-On August 20, Puerto Rico’s Senate closed after cases were identified among high-ranking officials.
-International Medical Corps has been responding to COVID-19 by supporting six hospitals with PPE and medical equipment, as well as emergency medical field units that have enabled hospitals to screen hundreds of patients to date.
+International Medical Corps has been responding to COVID-19 by supporting four hospitals with PPE and medical equipment, as well as emergency medical field units that have enabled hospitals to screen more than 2,100 patients to date.
 International Medical Corps’ Puerto Rico mission is adapting its current programming to meet the challenges posed by COVID-19, shifting many of its nutrition awareness and education activities to an approach that includes increased use of social media, development of an informational hotline and remote training.
+The mission continues to provide PPE to supported hospitals and is working on a new opportunity to support these facilities with an additional $200,000 of goods and training.
 To date, the Puerto Rico team has reached 54,000 people with COVID-19 awareness messaging on social media.
-To meet the challenges posed by COVID-19, International Medical Corps’ Puerto Rico mission has adapted its current programming, shifting many of its nutrition awareness and education activities to an approach that includes increased use of social media, development of an informational hotline and remote training.
-The mission continues to provide PPE to supported hospitals and is working on a new opportunity to support these facilities with an additional $200,000 of goods and training.
-International Medical Corps has reached more than 200,000 people indirectly over the course of its COVID-19 response on the island.

 To help meet a rising need for disaster response in the US, International Medical Corps offers robust domestic response capacity that can quickly provide health and medical care to affected jurisdictions.
 We maintain Mission Ready Packages that enable rapid response to meet the medical surge needs of local jurisdictions, typically within 24 to 72 hours.